francoameri/tools/hardware-tools/uy2-connector/readme.md

 > **You got to make sure that the cables are deep enough to reach the copper part for it to have contact when you press it with the clamp!**

+After this, it is recommended that you tape the cable to isolate and protect it.

 ---

 ## ✅ Key Features